Neck Lift Surgery in Houston at Lift Plastic Surgery

 Since patients receive anesthesia during their neck lift, they are unable to drive themselves home following surgery.
 Therefore, patients need to ask someone they trust to drive them to and from their neck lift appointment.
 On the day of surgery, the patient must arrive with his or her driver.
 If the patient does not, he or she needs to reschedule surgery until a suitable driver is available to accompany the patient.

-Since patients who have had anesthesia are somewhat off guard following their surgery, Drs.
-Patel and Truong do not permit their patients to use for-hire transportation (e.g., Uber, Lyft, buses, trains) services after surgery.
+Since patients who have had anesthesia are somewhat off guard following their surgery, Dr. Patel does not permit their patients to use for-hire transportation (e.g., Uber, Lyft, buses, trains) services after surgery.
 This policy is in place to protect Lift Plastic Surgery’s patients.

 For the night following surgery, patients should have someone they trust remain with them to serve as their caregiver.
 The caregiver may assist the patient with highly personal activities, such as getting dressed and using the washroom.
 Therefore, the individual that patients choose to be their caregiver must be someone they fully trust and feel completely comfortable with.